 Large and small bowls.
 Glass, ceramic, stainless steel, whatever you have.

 Salt.
-I prefer natural sea salt, table salt size.
+I prefer natural sea salt, Celtic grey salt and pink salt.
+Large crystal or table salt size.

 Space.
 A shelf, away from live plants and your sprout operation.
 Also away from your sourdough starter.
 All other bacteria will effect the bacteria you are trying to make inside your jars.
 Even though the pickle pipes have the advantage of letting air out, but not letting air in, I still keep it on the other side of my kitchen.